DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 \mathcal{L}^{\mathrm{NSCL}}(f) \le \mathcal{L}^{\mathrm{DCL}}(f) \le \mathcal{L}^{\mathrm{NSCL}}(f) + \frac{e^2}{C-1}.
 $$

-The bound is both label-agnostic and architecture-independent: it holds for any encoder \(f\), without assumptions on the data distribution or the model class.
-The gap shrinks as \(O(1/C)\), which means that for problems with many semantic classes, DCL is already almost NSCL.
+The bound is both label-agnostic and architecture-independent: it holds for any encoder $f$, without assumptions on the data distribution or the model class.
+The gap shrinks as $O(1/C)$, which means that for problems with many semantic classes, DCL is already almost NSCL.

 ### What NSCL minimizers look like